godofgeeks23/express-backend-RBAC/README.md

 ## NOTE:

 - The server runs on port 3000 by default.
-This can be changed in the `.env` file
+This can be changed via the `.env` file